- Accreditation

 Deficiencies:

 It is common for a student to be admitted into our program with undergraduate prerequisite deficiencies.
-You do NOT have to complete deficiencies in the first semester, and you may register for graduate level courses before you satisfy your deficiency requirements.
+You do NOT have to complete deficiencies in the first semester, and you may register for graduate-level courses before you satisfy your deficiency requirements.
 However, you cannot graduate until all deficiencies are satisfied, so failure to resolve your deficiencies in a timely manner may unnecessarily delay your graduation.
-Please work with your academic advisor on a plan to satisfy all deficiencies as early in your program of study as is possible.
+Please work with your academic advisor on a plan to satisfy all deficiencies as early in your program of study as possible.

 There are several ways to satisfy or remove your deficiencies:

 1. After reviewing your deficiencies, you may discover that you have taken a course (or courses) in your undergraduate program that covers the material.
 If this applies to you, please complete the deficiency removal form and make a copy of the appropriate syllabi of the course you took elsewhere and the course it applies to here at Clemson.
-Provide all of that to Jeanine Hayes and/or the Program Coordinator and determine if the courses cover enough material to be deemed as equivalent.
-If more than 2 courses of your undergraduate program covered the material for 1 of your undergraduate deficiencies, then you will need to work with your advisor and your focus area chair to determine if the topics you covered are enough to remove the deficiency.
+Provide all of that to Jennifer Gooch and/or the Program Coordinator and determine if the courses cover enough material to be deemed equivalent.
+If more than 2 courses in your undergraduate program covered the material for 1 of your undergraduate deficiencies, then you will need to work with your advisor and your focus area chair to determine if the topics you covered are enough to remove the deficiency.

 2. You may take the course, for credit, and earn a passing grade (C or better) to satisfy the deficiency